Messi fires Barca to dramatic Super Cup win

 Karim Benzema put Real level again with nine minutes remaining but the irrepressible Messi guided Barca to victory with another piece of magic that had the crowd in raptures.

+"The players have made a super-human effort because we were missing some and those we had were far from their best form," Barca coach Guardiola said.

+"Messi isn't at his best level ...we have to congratulate the players for their efforts and character."

-Pep Guardiola fielded the side that won the Champions League final last May, which meant new signing Fabregas from Arsenal started on the bench, but Real bossed the opening minutes.
+Pep Guardiola fielded the side that won the Champions League final in May, which meant new signing Fabregas was on the bench, but Real controlled the opening minutes.

 The visitors pushed up on Barca from the start and Ronaldo stung Victor Valdes's hands inside the first minute as they harried and hustled their hosts all over the pitch.